awsdocs/amazon-rds-user-guide/doc_source/CHAP_CommonTasks.Connect.md

 + Oracle – 1521
 + PostgreSQL – 5432

 To connect to a DB instance, use any client for a DB engine\.
 For example, you might use the mysql utility to connect to a MariaDB or MySQL DB instance\.
 You might use Microsoft SQL Server Management Studio to connect to a SQL Server DB instance\.
-You might use Oracle SQL Developer to connect to an Oracle DB instance, or the psql command line utility to connect to a PostgreSQL DB instance\.
+You might use Oracle SQL Developer to connect to an Oracle DB instance\.
+Similarly, you might use the psql command line utility to connect to a PostgreSQL DB instance\.

-To find the connection information for a DB instance, you can use the AWS Management Console, the AWS Command Line Interface \(AWS CLI\) [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to list its details\.
+To find the connection information for a DB instance, use the AWS Management Console\.
+You can also use the AWS Command Line Interface \(AWS CLI\) [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command or the RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation\.

 ### Console<a name="CHAP_CommonTasks.Connect.EndpointAndPort.Console"></a>